aleshaleksey/fansys23/abilities.md

 **Type**: Class B (melee), Class S (ranged)

 **Description**: Choose a weapon proficiency group.
-You can now declare spell strike when wielding a weapon in that group and deliver spells weapons of that group for 1 MP.
+You can now declare spell strike when wielding a weapon in that group and deliver spells for 1 MP.

 - When delivering a spell that takes an action to cast, or releasing a spell that takes an action/reaction to release (held spell), make a weapon attack.
 If the attack hits, you deal the normal damage and discharge the spell through the weapon.
 If the attack misses, the spell is "held".